This page will help you understand Iowa alcohol laws and avoid expensive fines or even jail. Not to mention time and

 Iowa’s alcohol law requires boaters to submit to police requests for alcohol testing.
-The state fines people who use their Constitutional right to decline.
+The state punishes people who use their Constitutional right to decline.
 It does so by fining them up to $500.
 In addition, the state revokes their boating license for up to one year.

 III.
 Resources for Iowa Alcohol Laws